shirtsgroup/foldamers/README.md

-## This repository contains Python functions for coarse-grained and all-atom modeling of heteropolymer folding.
+## This repository contains simulation tools for coarse-grained modeling of polymer folding.

 ### To use the tools in this repository, install using standard Python conventions: